-- Field studies of drumlin formation at Múlajökull, Iceland.
+- Field and modeling studies of drumlin formation in Iceland

-- Laboratory studies of glacier sliding, erosion, and sediment transport with a new custom ring-shear device that drags ice at the melting temperature (0.9 m O.D.) over a rigid or deformable bed.
+- Laboratory studies of glacier sliding, erosion, and sediment transport with a custom device that rotates a ring of ice (0.9 m O.D.) at the pressure-melting temperature over a rigid or deformable bed

 This research is funded primarily by the National Science Foundation, through grants awarded by Earth Sciences and Polar Programs.
 Most of these projects include student research opportunities.
 Enquiries from prospective students are very welcome.

 I teach undergraduate and graduate-level courses in geomorphology (Geol 479/579, Surficial Processes) and glacial geology (Geol 474/574, Glacial and Quaternary Geology).
 Typically more than half of students enrolled in these courses are majors in environmental science, civil engineering, agronomy, or anthropology.
 Field trips that explore the landforms and Quaternary sediments of Iowa, Minnesota, and Wisconsin are routine and important elements of these courses.

 Ugelvig, S.V., D.L.
 Egholm, and N.R.
 Iverson, in review.
 Glacial landscape evolution by subglacial quarrying: A multi-scale computational approach.
 Geophysical Research-Earth Surface.

 McCracken, R.G., N.R.
 Iverson, Í.Ö.
 Benediktsson, A. Schomacker, L.K.
 Zoet, M.D.
 Johnson, T.S.
 Hooyer, and Ó. Ingolfsson, 2016.
 Origin of the active drumlin field at Múlajökull, Iceland: New insights from till shear and consolidation patterns.
 Quaternary Science Reviews, 148, 243-260.